-The making of O Fenomeno in Brazil: ‘It was as if he had come from the moon’
+The rise of Ronaldo in Brazil: ‘It was as if he had come from the moon’

 On a warm, spring afternoon at the Mineirao stadium in Belo Horizonte in November 1993, with Bahia’s away game against Cruzeiro in the Campeonato Brasileiro drawing to an end, Bahia goalkeeper Rodolfo Rodriguez knelt on the grass in his six-yard box, placed the ball on the floor, put his hands on his head and looked to the skies.

 Rodriguez, an experienced Uruguay international, had already conceded five.
 Having just saved his side from a sixth, his gesture was a lament aimed at his fragile defence and a plea for mercy from the heavens.